Extra secure DNS with Premium DNS

 Do you want extra secure DNS?
 Then use the Hoasted Premium DNS.
 This uses DNSSEC, which prevents misuse of the DNS of your domain!

-With DNSSEC, Premium DNS ensures that the DNS information of your domain is secure.
-DNS is the system in which it is established on which server, for example, visitors can come to your website and on which server the e-mail for your domain must be delivered).
-Falsification of a DNS query (where visitors can come to a rogue site) is prevented.
+With DNSSEC, Premium DNS ensures that your domain's DNS information is safe.
+This is the system in which it is determined on which server, for example, visitors can come to your website and on which server the e-mail for your domain must be delivered).
+Counterfeiting of a DNS request (whereby visitors can end up on a rogue site) is prevented.

 Frequently Asked Questions